Saranda forest

 Saranda forest is a dense forest in the hilly region of West Singhbhum, East Singhbhum, Saraikela district in the Indian state of Jharkhand.
-This area used to be the private hunting reserve of the Singh Deo family (the erstwhile royal family of Saraikela).
+This area used to be the private hunting reserve of the Singh Deo family (the erstwhile rulers of Saraikela).
 The forest covers an area of 820 km².
-Saranda (Serengda) literally means "800 hills in local language."
+Saranda (Serengda) literally means "700 hills" in local language.

-Ho people inhabit the area, which is dotted with iron ore mining towns including Gua, Chiria, Kiriburu and Noamundi.

-Sal (Shorea robusta) is the most important tree in the area and it seems to have a preference for the rocky soil of the area.
-Although sal is a deciduous tree and sheds its leaves in early summer, the forest undergrowth is generally evergreen, which has such trees as mangoes, jamun, jackfruit, and piar.
-Other important trees are mahua, kusum, tilai, harin hara (Armossa rohitulea), gular (Ficus glomerata), and asan.
+The perennial rivers, Karo and Koina, pass through these forested areas supporting a diverse floral and faunal resource.
+Sal (Shorea robusta) is the most important tree in the forest.
+Although sal is a deciduous tree and sheds its leaves in early summer, the forest undergrowth is generally evergreen, which has such trees as Mangoes, Jamun, Jackfruit, and Piar.
+Other important trees are Mahua, kusum, Tilai, Harin hara (Armossa rohitulea), Gular (Ficus glomerata), and Asan.